Gumbel Counterfactual Generation From Language Models: Experiments

 In each case, we define the model prior to the intervention as the original model and the model following the intervention as the counterfactual model.
 For full details on the generation of the counterfactual models, refer to \cref{sec:app-counterfactuals}.
 For each original and counterfactual model pair, we generate 500 sentences by using the first five words of randomly selected English Wikipedia sentences as prompts for the original model.
 We generate a continuation of a maximum of 25 tokens by sampling from the model using multinomial sampling (i.e., sampling from the entire model distribution over the vocabulary).
 We then use \cref{alg-counterfactuals} to generate a counterfactual sentence.

-\paragraph{Evaluation.} Being prompted by a prefix from Wikipedia, the original model is not likely to generate a continuation that exhibits a property that is the focus of \emph{any} of the specific model intervention techniques we examine (e.g., it is not likely to generate a sentence that discusses the location of the Louvre, for the MEMIT intervention).
+\textbf{Evaluation.} Being prompted by a prefix from Wikipedia, the original model is not likely to generate a continuation that exhibits a property that is the focus of \emph{any} of the specific model intervention techniques we examine (e.g., it is not likely to generate a sentence that discusses the location of the Louvre, for the MEMIT intervention).
 Accordingly, we expect the counterfactual strings to be similar to the original ones.
 This is desirable, as we ideally want surgical intervention without side effects.
-To quantify side effects on arbitrary strings, we record the longest common prefix, which we define as the length of the longest prefix of the original sentence that is shared with the counterfactual sentence normalized by the length of the original sentence.
-To evaluate the semantic similarity between the original and counterfactual model, we calculate cosine similarity under the E5-base encoder \citep{wang2022text}.\footnote{We use the \texttt{E5-base-v2} model from \url{https://huggingface.co/intfloat/e5-base-v2}.} Surgical interventions should have high values for both metrics.
+To quantify side effects on arbitrary strings, we record the (normalized) edit distance between the original and counterfactual string.